 - Rutgers University (J.D. with highest academic achievement in IP curriculum 2019; Dean's List); University of California, Los Angeles (M.S. in Biomedical Engineering 2009); Punjab Engineering College (B.E. in Electronics and Electrical Communication Engineering 2007, first division with honors)

-- California and registered to practice before the U.S. Patent and Trademark Office
+- California, U.S. District Court for the Northern District of California, and registered to practice before the U.S. Patent and Trademark Office

 - Hindi, Punjabi, and Urdu